Pastoral Care in the Pre-Prep

 We place considerable importance on community and the development of ‘soft skills’ such as empathy, compassion and the acceptance of everyone in our school, local community and in the wider world as a whole.

 Our regular school assemblies provide excellent opportunities to come together to reflect, celebrate and broaden our pupils’ knowledge of the world.
-We celebrate many Christian festivals and national events through the school year:
+We celebrate many festivals and national events through the school year:

 • Christmas Carol Service